 Client: Scottish Water

 Date: Tuesday, 14 August 2001

-Info: Remote mostly automated WWTP for small village
+Info: Remote mostly automated WWTP for village

 Visitors to the Errol plant are typically amazed by the lack of odour.
 Many remark that it is hard to believe that they are at a sewage treatment plant.